SwedbankPay/developer.swedbankpay.com/payments/index.md

 >Add image

-## Swedbank Pay Payment Instruments Platforms
+## Swedbank Pay Payments Platform

-Swedbank Pay Seamless View and Redirect offer easy-to-use PCI compliant platforms, available from both web and mobile browsers.
-Either let your customers access the platform directly, embedded on your site, or by redirection to a separate hosted payment page.
+Swedbank Pay Seamless View and Redirect offer easy-to-use PCI-DSS compliant platforms, available from both web and mobile browsers.
+Either let your customers access the platform directly, embedded on your site, or by redirection to a separate Swedbank Pay hosted payment page.

-### Seamless View implementation
+### Seamless Views

-With the Seamless View you can initiate the payment process directly in an iframe on your site.
-A hostUrl needs to be defined in the first POST request in order to enable the Seamless View operation.
-See details of the Seamless View implementation on the respective Payments pages.
+With the Seamless View you can initiate the payment process directly in an `iframe` on your site.
+A hostUrl needs to be defined in the first `POST` request in order to enable the Seamless View operation.
+See details of the Seamless View implementation underneath each respective payment instrument.

 ```mermaid
 sequenceDiagram